Topology of Almost Complex Structures on Six-Manifolds: On the homotopy type of the space of almost complex structures on six-manifolds

 We can describe the fundamental group of $J(M)$ by using a theorem of Crabb and Sutherland:

-\begin{thm}\cite[Theorem 2.12(i)]{CS84} Let $M$ be a closed connected $2n$--manifold and $\xi$ a complex $(n+1)$--plane bundle over $X$.
-Denote by $N\xi$ any component of the space of sections of $\mathbb{P}\xi$ whose elements lift to sections of $\xi$.
-Then $\pi_1(N\xi)$ is a central extension \end{thm}
+\begin{Theorem}[{\cite[Theorem~2.12(i)]{CS84}}] Let $M$ be a closed connected $2n$-manifold and $\xi$ a complex $(n+1)$-plane bundle over $M$.
+Denote by $N\xi$ any component of the space of sections of $\mathbb{P}(\xi)$ whose elements lift to sections of $\xi$.
+Then $\pi_1(N\xi)$ is a central extension \end{Theorem}

-By \Cref{fibration} we can apply this to $\xi = S_{\C}^+(M) \cong \C \oplus \Lambda_{\C}^2 TM$, which satisfies $N \xi = J(M)$.
-Therefore, the fundamental group of $J(M)$ is given by $\ZZ$ modulo $\int_M c_1c_2-c_3$ (where $c_i = c_i(TM)$), see \Cref{cohomtwis}.
-By \cite{M87}, $J(M)$ is a nilpotent space as it is the space of sections of a fibration with nilpotent fiber (namely $\CP^3$) over a finite--dimensional base.
+By Theorem~\ref{fibration}, we can apply this to $\xi = S_{\C}^+(M) \cong \C \oplus \Lambda_{\C}^2 TM$, which satisfies ${N \xi = J(M)}$.
+Therefore, the fundamental group of $J(M)$ is given by $\ZZ$ modulo $\int_M\! c_1c_2-c_3$ (where ${c_i \! =\! c_i(TM)}$), see Corollary~\ref{cohomtwis}.
+By~\cite{M87}, $J(M)$ is a nilpotent space as it is the space of sections of a fibration with nilpotent fiber \big(namely $\CP^3$\big) over a finite-dimensional base.
 We may thus rationalize the fibration (\ref{fibration2}) to obtain the fibration Consider the degree one rational class corresponding to the factor $S^1_{\QQ}$ in the fiber.
-If $c_1c_2 - c_3 \neq 0$, then since $\pi_1(J(M)_\Q) = 0$, this class must hit (a non-zero multiple of) the degree two generator in $K(\Q,2)$ in the Serre spectral sequence.
-This tells us that a model for $J(M)$ is of the form where $(x_2)$ denotes the ideal generated by $x_2$, and $i,j,k$ range over sets of size $b_4,b_3,b_2$ respectively.
+If $c_1c_2 - c_3 \neq 0$, then since $\pi_1(J(M)_\Q) = 0$, this class must hit (a nonzero multiple of) the degree two generator in $K(\Q,2)$ in the Serre spectral sequence.
+A model for the total space is given by the tensor product of the base and fiber's models with a perturbed differential on the fiber generators~\cite[Section~4]{S77}; the previous sentence thus tells us that a model for $J(M)$ is of the form where $(x_2)$ denotes the ideal generated by $x_2$, and $i$, $j$, $k$ range over sets of size $b_4$, $b_3$, $b_2$, respectively.

-Notice that such a model is not minimal, and in fact a minimal model is obtained by quotienting out the differential ideal generated by $z_1$.
-Indeed, by the argument in \cite[Proposition 2]{VS76} we see that the map $(\Lambda, d) \to (\Lambda/(z_1, dz_1)\Lambda, \bar{d})$ induces an isomorphism on cohomology.
-Here by $(\Lambda,d)$ we denote the differential graded algebra displayed above, and by $\bar{d}$ the induced differential on the quotient.
+Notice that such a model is not minimal, and in fact a minimal model is obtained by quotienting out the differential ideal generated by~$z_1$.
+Indeed, by the argument in~\cite[Proposition~2]{VS76} we see that the map $(\Lambda, {\rm d}) \to \big(\Lambda/(z_1, {\rm d}z_1)\Lambda, \bar{{\rm d}}\big)$ induces an isomorphism on cohomology.
+Here by $(\Lambda,{\rm d})$ we denote the differential graded algebra displayed above, and by $\bar{{\rm d}}$ the induced differential on the quotient.
 We see that where the right-hand side is minimal.
 To summarize, we have the following: